Chapter 7 International Travel with Infants & Children

-Pediatric VFR travelers who may have frequent and prolonged travel may have risk similar to children living in areas where dengue or other arboviruses (such as chikungunya, Japanese encephalitis, yellow fever, or Zika viruses) are endemic.
-Among 8 children who were diagnosed with acute dengue infection after visiting friends and relatives in the Caribbean, 3 developed either dengue hemorrhagic fever or dengue shock syndrome.
+Pediatric VFR travelers who may have frequent and prolonged travel may have risk similar to children living in areas where dengue or other arboviruses (such as chikungunya, Japanese encephalitis, yellow fever, or Zika viruses) are endemic or epidemic.
+Among 8 children who were diagnosed with acute dengue infection after visiting friends and relatives in the Caribbean, 3 developed severe dengue.
 Children traveling to areas with dengue or other arboviruses should use the same mosquito protection measures described for malaria.
-However, families should be counseled that, unlike the mosquitoes that transmit malaria, the Aedes mosquitoes that transmit dengue, chikungunya, yellow fever, and Zika bite during the daytime.
-Clinicians should consider dengue or other arboviral infections in children with fever if they have recently been in an endemic area.
-For more information about these diseases, see their respective sections in Chapter 3.
+However, families should be counseled that, unlike the mosquitoes that transmit malaria, the Aedes mosquitoes that transmit dengue, chikungunya, yellow fever, and Zika are aggressive daytime biters and can also bite at night.
+Clinicians should consider dengue or other arboviral infections in children with fever if they have recently been in an endemic or epidemic area.

 INFECTION AND INFESTATION FROM SOIL CONTACT

-Children are more likely than adults to have contact with soil or sand, and, therefore, they may be exposed to diseases caused by infectious stages of parasites present in soil, including ascariasis, hookworm infestation, cutaneous or visceral larva migrans, trichuriasis, and strongyloidiasis.
+Children are more likely than adults to have contact with soil or sand and therefore may be exposed to diseases caused by infectious stages of parasites present in soil, including ascariasis, hookworm infestation, cutaneous or visceral larva migrans, trichuriasis, and strongyloidiasis.
 Children and infants should wear protective footwear and play on a sheet or towel rather than directly on the ground.
 Clothing should not be dried on the ground.
 In countries with a tropical climate, clothing or diapers dried in the open air should be ironed before use to prevent infestation with fly larvae.

 Worldwide, rabies is more common in children than adults.
 In addition to the potential for increased contact with animals, children are also more likely to be bitten on the head or neck, leading to more severe injuries.
 Children and their families should be counseled to avoid all stray or unfamiliar animals and to inform adults of any contact or bites.
 Bats throughout the world are considered to have the potential to transmit rabies virus.
-Mammal-associated injuries should be washed thoroughly with water and soap (and povidone iodine if available), and the child should be evaluated promptly to assess the need for rabies postexposure prophylaxis.
+Animal bites and scratches should be washed thoroughly with water and soap (and povidone iodine if available); for mammal bites and scratches, the child should be evaluated promptly to assess the need for rabies postexposure prophylaxis.
 Because rabies vaccine and rabies immune globulin may not be available in certain destinations, families should seriously consider purchasing medical evacuation insurance.

-- Children should be placed in a rear-facing Federal Aviation Authority–approved child-safety seat until they are aged ≥1 year and weigh ≥20 lb.
+- Children should be placed in a rear-facing Federal Aviation Authority–approved child-safety seat until they are aged ≥1 year and weigh ≥20 lb (9 kg).

-- Children aged ≥1 year and 20–40 lb should use a forward-facing Federal Aviation Authority–approved child-safety seat.
+- Children aged ≥1 year and 20–40 lb (9–18 kg) should use a forward-facing Federal Aviation Authority–approved child-safety seat.

-- Children who weigh >40 lb can be secured in the aircraft seat belt.
+- Children who weigh >40 lb (18 kg) can be secured in the aircraft seat belt.